piemonte/obj2usdz/README.md

 -emissive_map  Tyrannosaurus_Emissive.png
 ```

-Thanks to the discovery from the folks at [scandy](https://www.scandy.co/blog/how-to-export-simple-3d-objects-as-usdz-on-ios), there is a means to create USDZ files from iOS itself.

 ### Exporting to .USDZ

-Copy the `MDLAsset+usdz.swift` file into your Xcode project.
+Copy the `MDLAsset+usdz.swift` file into your Xcode project and create .USDZ in the following way:

 ```swift
 let objAsset = MDLAsset(url: objUrl)